hapax/hapax.github.io/assets/teaching.md

 To derive Newton's formula for $\pi$, we have thrown rigour to the wind.
-As with the blancmange, I think it is worth mentioning the convergence issues at play (power series radius of convergence, uniform convergence for term-by-term differentiation) without belabouring them.
+As with the blancmange, I think it's worth mentioning the convergence issues at play (power series radius of convergence, uniform convergence for term-by-term differentiation) without belabouring them.
 On a first exposure, a quagmire of technical conditions will spoil the magic!
 A numerical check can be just as convincing.
 Is this pedagogically sound?
 I find the hiking analogy helpful here.
 Rigour is something like a heavy *safety harness* for mountain climbing.